laiquet/idtrackerai-enhanced/docs/source/user_guide/socialnet.rst

     :icon: terminal
     :color: secondary

-    SocialNet can also has a command line interface (CLI).
+    SocialNet also has a command line interface (CLI).
 This provides a simple way to interact with the SocialNet API without needing to write Python code.

     .. code-block:: bash